 Now we beseech you, brethren, by the coming of our Lord Jesus Christ, and by our gathering together unto him, That ye be not soon shaken in mind, or be troubled, neither by spirit, nor by word, nor by letter as from us, as that the day of Christ is at hand.
 Let no man deceive you by any means: for that day shall not come, except there come a falling away first, and that man of sin be revealed, the son of perdition; Who opposeth and exalteth himself above all that is called God, or that is worshipped; so that he as God sitteth in the temple of God, shewing himself that he is God.
 (2 Thessalonians 2:1-4)

 The Bible is very clear about end times chronology.
-Seals one through six denote the tribulation and span three and a half years.
-During this period there will be wars, famine, pestilence, death, the abomination of desolation, great tribulation, Christian martyrs, the sun and moon being darkened, and the day of the Lord.
-Thus, while it is true that “of that day and hour knoweth no man” (Matthew 24:36) and also that “the day of the Lord so cometh as a thief in the night” (1 Thessalonians 5:2), Christians who have a good grasp of the chronology of end times events won’t be taken by surprise.
-We might not know the exact day and hour, but we can know and recognize those events that lead up to that moment — that is, the times and seasons which Paul refers to in Thessalonians before stating that for Christians, the children of light, the day of the Lord will not overtake us as a thief.
+Seals one through six denote the tribulation, during which there will be wars, famine, pestilence, death, the abomination of desolation, great tribulation, Christian martyrs, the sun and moon being darkened, and the day of the Lord.
+Thus, while it is true that “of that day and hour knoweth no man” (Matthew 24:36) and also that “the day of the Lord so cometh as a thief in the night” (1 Thessalonians 5:2), believers who have a good grasp of the chronology of end times events won’t be taken by surprise.
+We might not know the exact day and hour, but we can know and recognize those events that lead up to that moment — that is, the times and seasons which Paul refers to in Thessalonians before he states that for believers, the children of light, the day of the Lord will not overtake us as a thief.

 But of the times and the seasons, brethren, ye have no need that I write unto you.
 For yourselves know perfectly that the day of the Lord so cometh as a thief in the night.
 For when they shall say, Peace and safety; then sudden destruction cometh upon them, as travail upon a woman with child; and they shall not escape.
 But ye, brethren, are not in darkness, that that day should overtake you as a thief.
 Ye are all the children of light, and the children of the day: we are not of the night, nor of darkness.
 (1 Thessalonians 5:1-4)